Privacy Shield Notice

 Enforcement and Dispute Resolution

 BIO uses a self-assessment approach to assure compliance with these Privacy Guidelines and periodically verifies that these Privacy Guidelines are accurate, comprehensive for the information intended to be covered, prominently displayed, completely implemented and accessible and in conformity with the most current Privacy Shield principles.
-The Federal Trade Commission and/or the Department of Transportation have jurisdiction over Bio-Optronics compliance with Privacy Shield.
+The Federal Trade Commission has jurisdiction over Bio-Optronics compliance with Privacy Shield.

 BIO encourages interested persons to raise any concerns using the contact information provided below and it will investigate and attempt to resolve any complaints and disputes regarding use and disclosure of personal data in accordance with the Privacy Shield principles.